Home » Education » Helpful Places for Military Spouses for Their Education

 SECO/Military One Source

 SECO stands for Spouse Education and Career Opportunities and is a program from the Department of Defense through Military One Source.
-The goal of the program is to help connect military spouses with tools, to include education and training help, career coaching and exploration, and more.
+The goal of the program is to help connect military spouses with tools, including education and training help, career coaching and exploration, and more.

-Through SECO you can explore careers and skills education, training and license options, and scholarship opportunities.
-They also offer virtual Military Spouse symposiums where they focus on career development, education, and well-being.
+Through SECO, you can explore career and skills education, training, and licensing options, as well as scholarship opportunities.
+They also offer virtual Military Spouse symposia, focusing on career development, education, and well-being.
 You can also check out their college scoreboard to help plan where you want to go to school.

 Hiring Our Heroes

 Hiring Our Heroes offers programs and events for military spouses.
-Along with USAA, they offer what is called, MSEEZ (Military Spouse Economic Empowerment Zones.)
-This program helps facilitate collaboration between local and national employers, educational institutions, community resources and to build a robust employment network to help military spouses.
-Currently, MSEEZ has two locations in San Antonio, TX, and Tampa, FL.
+Along with USAA, they offer what is called MSEEZ (Military Spouse Economic Empowerment Zones).
+This program facilitates collaboration among local and national employers, educational institutions, and community resources to build a robust employment network that supports military spouses.
+Currently, MSEEZ has two locations: one in San Antonio, TX, and another in Tampa, FL.

-Hiring Our Heroes also has two-day hiring events, military spouse employment forums, a military spouse professional network, AMPLIFY Military Spouse Career Intensive, and a corporate fellowship program that is open to spouses in some locations.
+Hiring Our Heroes also hosts two-day hiring events, military spouse employment forums, a military spouse professional network, the AMPLIFY Military Spouse Career Intensive, and a corporate fellowship program that is open to spouses in select locations.

 MilitaryFriendly.com

-This website offers a list of military friendly schools, and they also have a list just for military spouses.
+This website offers a list of military-friendly schools.
 The list will recognize those higher education institutions that actively recruit and support spouses of active duty service members.
-The survey is sent to the colleges and universities to find the data for the list.
-This will help you decide on where to go to school and to evaluate military spouse-friendly schools.

 Military Spouse Magazine

-Military Spouse Magazine has plenty of articles to help military spouses.
-They have a good library of articles about military spouses and education, from scholarship ideas to questions about if you should go back to school.
-They are worth visiting to read more about focusing on your education.
+Military Spouse Magazine offers numerous articles to support military spouses.
+They have a good library of articles about military spouses and education, from scholarship ideas to questions about whether you should go back to school.
+They are worth visiting to learn more about prioritizing your education.

 Blue Star Families